Lepidoptera: Distribution and diversity

 The Lepidoptera are among the most successful groups of insects.
 They are found on all continents, except Antarctica, and inhabit all terrestrial habitats ranging from desert to rainforest, from lowland grasslands to mountain plateaus, but almost always associated with higher plants, especially angiosperms (flowering plants).
-Among the most northern dwelling species of butterflies and moths is the Arctic Apollo (Parnassius arcticus), which is found in the Arctic Circle in northeastern Yakutia, at an altitude of 1500 m above sea level.
-In the Himalayas, various Apollo species such as Parnassius epaphus have been recorded to occur up to an altitude of 6000 m above sea level.
+Among the most northern dwelling species of butterflies and moths is the Siberian Apollo (Parnassius arcticus), found in the Arctic Circle in northeastern Yakutia, at an altitude of 1500 m above sea level.
+In the Himalayas, Apollo species such as Parnassius epaphus occur up to an altitude of 6000 m.

-Some lepidopteran species exhibit symbiotic, phoretic, or parasitic lifestyles, inhabiting the bodies of organisms rather than the environment.
-Coprophagous pyralid moth species, called sloth moths, such as Bradipodicola hahneli and Cryptoses choloepi, are unusual in that they are exclusively found inhabiting the fur of sloths, mammals found in Central and South America.
-Two species of Tinea moths have been recorded as feeding on horny tissue and have been bred from the horns of cattle.
-The larva of Zenodochium coccivorella is an internal parasite of the coccid Kermes species.
-Many species have been recorded as breeding in natural materials or refuse such as owl pellets, bat caves, honeycombs or diseased fruit.
+Some species are commensal or parasitic, inhabiting the bodies of organisms rather than the environment.
+Coprophagous pyralid moths, called sloth moths, such as Bradipodicola hahneli and Cryptoses choloepi, are unusual in that they are exclusively found in the fur of sloths.
+Two species of Tinea moths feed and breed on the horns of cattle.
+The larva of Zenodochium coccivorella is an internal parasite of Kermes scale insects.
+Many species breed in materials such as owl pellets, bat caves, honeycombs or diseased fruit.

-As of 2007, there were roughly 174,250 lepidopteran species described, with butterflies and skippers estimated to comprise around 17,950, and moths making up the rest.
-The vast majority of Lepidoptera are to be found in the tropics, but substantial diversity exists on most continents.
-North America has over 700 species of butterflies and over 11,000 species of moths, while about 400 species of butterflies and 14,000 species of moths are reported from Australia.
-The diversity of Lepidoptera in each faunal region has been estimated by John Heppner in 1991 based partly on actual counts from the literature, partly on the card indices in the Natural History Museum (London) and the National Museum of Natural History (Washington), and partly on estimates:
+As of 2007, there were roughly 174,250 lepidopteran species described, with butterflies estimated to comprise around 17,950, and moths making up the rest.
+The vast majority live in the tropics, but substantial diversity exists on most continents.
+North America has over 700 species of butterflies and over 11,000 species of moths, while Australia has about 400 species of butterflies and 14,000 species of moths.
+The diversity in each faunal region has been estimated by John Heppner in 1991 based partly on actual counts from the literature, partly on the card indices in the Natural History Museum (London) and the National Museum of Natural History (Washington), and partly on estimates: